 - 1. Gently pry and release the front-bezel tabs sequentially from the top. - 2.
-Rotate the front bezel outward from the chassis. - 3.
-Remove the front bezel from the chassis.
+Rotate the front bezel outwards, away from the chassis, and remove the front bezel.

 Installing the front bezel

 If you are replacing a component, remove the existing component before performing the installation procedure.